SkautDevs/kissj/README.md

-# Slim Framework 3 Skeleton Application
+# KISSJ - Keep It Simple Stupid for Jamborees!

-kissj is scouts **registration system for jamborees** with simple idea - it has to be stupidly simple!
+kissj is scouts **registration system for Scout Jamborees** with simple idea - it has to be stupidly simple!

 # Installation (yet)